barbaralba's translation of the new testament

 Mostly I listened to the sounds but not the words.
 And I wondered how long, how many generations, we had been talking into the night and how many more generations were ahead of us.

-And how long would it take before we understood war and plunder for gold and silver and religion to steal life and make death cult.
+And how long would it take before we understood the futility of war and plunder for gold and silver and religion to steal life and make death cults.

-If giving up was a choice, it would be easier.
-But our children were waiting at the lake in the village.
-And Jerusalem wanted a bastard king to nail to a cross for the crime of bringing heaven down to earth for every creature to embrace.
+If giving up were a choice, it would be easier.
+But our children were going to grow and have children and their children would have children and they did not want to live forever in a hell made by holy tyrants.
+Jerusalem wanted a bastard king to nail to a cross for the crime of bringing heaven down to earth for every creature to embrace.
+And Jesus wanted to beat them at their own game.

 chapter 18